kevin-tofu/KalmanSmoother-Fraser-Algorithm/README.md

 # Kalman Smoother using Fraser Algorithm
  A high accurate Kalman smoother implementation.
-Only "fixed-interval smoothing" is implemented now.
+Only "fixed-interval smoothing" is implemented on this repository.
 You can correct estimated information which is comming from Kalman Filter.
 Because Fraser Algorithm on this code, it is quite accurate.